Non-resident students squeezing out residents is not the University of California's biggest problem, the system's president said Thursday.

 "That sounds like common sense, but it's not true."

 The cost of producing a credit-hour at UC actually has dropped 15 percent since the 1990s, "but the price to students has gone up geometrically because we have a partner who's turned out to be unreliable, the state of California."

 Though the UC tuition "sticker price" is $11,300, the average tuition paid is only $4,400 because of needs-based financial aid, Yudof said.

-"Another myth is that high tuition hurts the poor," he said, citing an array of grant and loan programs to help low-income students.
+"Another myth is that high tuition hurts the poor.
+That sounds like common sense, but it's not true," he said, citing an array of aid programs to help low-income students.